 Obviously not.
 Why is this so obvious?
 We’ll get back to this in a moment, but first I want to describe how a LinkedIn Invitation to Connect led to this question.

 LinkedIn has become the de facto site for professional networking & does an excellent job of it.
 It’s a forum where we can quickly communicate with peers, & if one applies the appropriate care & feeding to one’s profile, LinkedIn can provide real value in one major aspect of an individual’s life — linking that user to a prospective employer.
 That is, if most of the individuals who provide their information to LinkedIn can be trusted.

-The Internet was designed to rapidly & robustly move data packets from point A to point B. Early on trust was assumed, & has since been bolted, willy-nilly, on to the original architecture.
+The Internet was designed to rapidly & robustly move data packets from point A to point B. Early on trust was assumed, & has since been bolted on, willy-nilly, to the original architecture.
 For more on trust read almost anything by Bruce Schneier, or you can continue reading this article.

 LinkedIn’s tools are, for the most part, well thought out & relevant to its purpose — except where it comes to the Skills & Endorsements section of a user’s profile.